What You Should Know About Osteosarcoma (Bone Cancer) In Dogs

 Does My Dog Have Osteosarcoma?

 Osteosarcoma can occur in any bone in a pet’s body, but in dogs, most tumors appear in the front limbs near the shoulder, wrist, and knee.
 Osteosarcoma is extremely aggressive, and it spreads quickly to other parts of the body, making early detection and treatment vital.
+If you are concerned that your dog or cat may have osteosarcoma, we encourage you to consult with a board-certified veterinary oncologist to examine your pet and answer your questions.

-Signs and Symptoms of Osteosarcoma in Dogs
+Signs & Symptoms of Osteosarcoma in Dogs

 - Lameness that doesn’t go away and swelling of the affected bone; these are the most common symptoms when a tumor affects a limb